20k/20k.github.io/_posts/2024-06-15-schwarzschild.markdown

 $$ V_\mu $$

 [^variance]:
     Contravariant vectors are so called because when your coordinate system changes, they scale *against* the axis.
 Eg if you have a position 0.1 in meters, and your coordinate system changes to kilometers, you have 0.1/1000 km.
-Covariant vectors change *with* the axis
+Covariant vectors change *with* the axis.
 Invariance is something that does not change with a change in the coordinate system, eg scalar values

+    A good mnemonic for remembering which is an up index, and which is a down index, is that up indices are contravariant, and down indices are covariant.
+But seriously, you just have to remember it

 Additionally, objects such as matrices can have more than one index, and the indices can have any "valence" (up/down-ness).
-For example, $A^{\mu\nu} $,  $ A^\mu_{\;\;\nu} $, $ A_\mu^{\;\;\nu} $, and $ A_{\mu\nu} $ are all different representations of the same object.
-The first is the contravariant form, the middle two have mixed indices, and the last one is the covariant form, all of the tensor $A$
+For example, $A^{\mu\nu} $,  $ A^\mu_{\;\;\nu} $, $ A_\mu^{\;\;\nu} $, and $ A_{\mu\nu} $ are all different representations of the same tensor $A$.
+The first is the contravariant form, the middle two have mixed indices, and the last one is the covariant form

 We can add more dimensions to our objects as well, eg: $ \Gamma^\mu_{\;\;\nu\sigma} $[^oftenwritten] is a 4x4x4 object in this article.
 These objects are all referred to as "tensors", a term which has lost all mathematical meaning.
 In its strict definition, a tensor is an object that transforms in a particular fashion in a coordinate change: in practice, everyone calls everything a tensor, unless its relevant for it not to be

+[^oftenwritten]: This example object is generally written slightly more compactly, as $ \Gamma^\mu_{\nu\sigma} $, and is known as "christoffel symbols of the second kind".
+They crop up a lot

 Here, we will refer to anything which takes an index as being a tensor, unless it is relevant.
 The other important class of objects are scalars, which are just values